Wojciech-Kalota/Minecraft_Discord_Bridge-plugin/README.md

 - Go to `Settings` -> `OAuth2`
 - In `OAuth2 URL Generator` select the bot scope and `copy` the `generated URL`
 - Add the bot to your Discord server by pasting the copied URL into the browser
+- Make sure your bot has all the necessary permissions
 ## Configure the plugin
 - In the `MinecraftDiscordBridge` folder find `config.yml`
 - In `config.yml` replace token with your bot's token